-The collaborative partnerships comprise providers from different sectors, including FE, work based learning, offender learning and community settings, and will develop and share approaches for ensuring outstanding practice across a range of contexts and topics.
-Projects will be informed by relevant practice-based research and will lead to improved learning and classroom practice, demonstrable through enhanced learner outcomes.
+The collaborative partnerships comprised providers from different sectors, including FE, work based learning, offender learning and community settings, that came together to develop and share approaches for ensuring outstanding practice across a range of contexts and topics.
+Projects were be informed by relevant practice-based research leading to improved learning and classroom practice, demonstrable through enhanced learner outcomes.

-The projects focus on a range of themes (lead organisations in brackets):
+The projects focused on a range of themes (lead organisations in brackets):

 - Synergy in promoting learning (Redcar & Cleveland College)

 - Hard to reach learners (Gateshead Council)